xanthospap/iers2010/README.md

 Standards Of Fundamental Astronomy, SOFA Time Scale and Calendar Tools, Software version 13 - Document revision 1.6).
 In this document, it is stated that ``ET (ephemeris time): superseded by TT and TDB``

-In the c++ implementation instead of ET we use TT.
+In the C++ implementation instead of ET we use TT.
 To do that, we use the formula:
 ``UTC + ΔAT + 32.184(sec) = TT``.
 The transformation (along with other date/time
 computations) are performed in the function tdfrph.
 The two implementations (aka the FORTRAN and C++) produce differences up to 0.000001 meters.